 Other words that might take you back to the debates were "malarkey" and "meme," which spiked when the internet was flooded with parodies following Mitt Romney's much-maligned phrase "whole binders full of women."

-Earlier this year, Merriam-Webster announced some new additions to the 2012 update of its Collegiate Dictionary.
+Earlier this year, Merriam-Webster announced some new additions to the 2012 update of its Collegiate Dictionary in August.
 They included a few words from the finance world as well, including "underwater" (think mortgages) and "systemic risk."
 The list also included "f-bomb" and "aha moment" -- coincidence?

 Any words that you're surprised didn't make Merriam-Webster's most searched for list?
 And how many of this year's words can you fit in a (PG-rated) sentence?
 Let us know in the comment section below.